Guide

 Debugging Checklist

-Go through these in order.
+Go through these in order when an OG image test fails.
 Most problems show up in the first four:

-1. View page source — is the og:image meta tag actually there?
+1. View page source — is the og:image meta tag there?

 2. Is the URL absolute?
 It needs to start with https://